jcjones/ohttp-proxy/README.md

 Technically, this project can send directly to an OHTTP gateway, though that compromises the point of OHTTP.

+> [!NOTE]
-NOTE: This project does not seek to implement a complete SOCKS5 proxy.
-UDP is not supported.
+> This project does not seek to implement a complete SOCKS5 proxy.
+Neither `UDP Associate` nor `BIND` are supported.
 Additionally, DNS in the SOCKS protocol is ignored and left to the Gateway to perform.

 ## Missing Features
 - **Full IPv6 support**: It somewhat works, but it needs more baking and tests.
 - **HTTP/2**: SOCKS5 doesn't support HTTP/2, so it'll always downgrade.
 Guess that needs a normal HTTP proxy, eh?
+- **HTTP Proxy support**: SOCKS5 was simpler to get started with, but support for standard RFC 9110 HTTP proxies is desireable, to support HTTP/2.

 ## Installation